Recruiting a placement student is a great way to access new skills and to identify and review a potential future employee.

 - training as required, which could include preparation for the working environment, mentoring, coaching, staff development workshops or learning from colleagues

-- your placement student’s salary for the year as appropriate for the role, sector and location - the national average for placements is £17,000 per year and Sussex placement students must be paid at the National Living Wage or higher (unless the placement is a voluntary position for a charity or a public service placement)
+- your placement student’s salary for the year as appropriate for the role, sector and location - the national average for placements is £21,264 (Student Recruitment Survey 2022, Institute of Student Employers) per year and Sussex placement students must be paid at the National Living Wage or higher (unless the placement is a voluntary position for a charity or a public service placement)

 - evidence of your liability insurance covering the role.